Larry Stewart (singer)

-Larry Stewart (born March 2, 1959) is an American country music singer, best known for his role as lead singer of the country pop band Restless Heart.
-In 1993, Stewart left the band in pursuit of a solo career, recording four solo albums and charting eight singles on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts before reuniting with Restless Heart in 2002.
-His highest-charting solo single was "Alright Already", which peaked at No. 5 in 1993.
+Larry Stewart (born March 2, 1959) is an American country music singer and songwriter.
+He is best known for his role as lead singer of the country pop band Restless Heart, a role which he held on and off between 1984 and the band's breakup in 2021.
+Additionally, he has released multiple solo projects between 1993 and 2018, a year after his joining the Frontmen.
+Stewart's solo career includes two albums for RCA Records, one for Columbia Records, and one for Windham Hill Records.
+His solo albums include multiple charted singles on the Billboard Hot Country Songs charts, including the top-five hit "Alright Already" in 1993.

 Biography

-Stewart moved to Nashville, Tennessee, in the 1980s in pursuit of a career in baseball.
+Larry Stewart was born March 2, 1959, in Paducah, Kentucky.
+He moved to Nashville, Tennessee, in the 1980s in pursuit of a career in baseball.
 Although he had received an athletic scholarship from Belmont University in Nashville, he decided to focus on a career in music instead.
 After finding work as a demo singer, Larry joined the group Restless Heart in 1984 at the recommendation of the band's keyboardist Dave Innis, with whom Stewart had attended college.
 Between 1985 and 1993, Restless Heart charted 18 Top 40 singles on the U.S. Billboard Hot Country Singles & Tracks chart (including six Number Ones, as well as one single that was released only to the Adult Contemporary format).
 Stewart left the group in 1991 in pursuit of a solo career.
 The band continued for four more years without him, trading off lead vocals among the other members.